 Still true 131 years later.
 A strange old building hides behind locked gates overgrown with bushes and weeds.
 This is The University of Reading Dreadnought.
 This is the old Dreadnought Pub, owned now by the University of Reading and used as an admin centre by its rowing club.
 Until 1999 it had been a Students Union bar.
 Planning permission exists for it to be turned into tea rooms, although those plans have yet to be progressed.

-Beyond the dreadnought, the view opens with views of open meadows and across the river to the marina.
+Beyond the Dreadnought, the view opens up with views of open meadows and across the river to the marina.
 As the path enters a wooded area it passes Sonning Lock, and passes alongside the grounds of Reading Bluecoat School, an independent day school established in 1646.
 A poignant pair of gates mark a memorial to a teacher who drowned in 1953.

 Wew now reach the village of Sonning with its old houses, St Andrew’s church and the red brick Sonning Bridge.
 Over the bridge is Sonning Mill, the 18th Century flour mill, but now converted into a theatre.
 As you cross the bridge you move from Oxfordshire to Berkshire.